Alice Morrissey

-Alice Morrissey (died in 1912) was a British Catholic, socialist leader and suffragette activist from Liverpool, who was imprisoned in the campaign for women's right to vote.
+Mary Alice Connolly Morrissey (c.
+1868 – 1912) was a British Roman Catholic socialist leader and suffragette activist from Liverpool, who was imprisoned in the campaign for women's right to vote.

 Life

-Born with a brother who became a Catholic priest.
-Morrissey married John Wolfe Tone Morrissey who was elected as Liverpool's first socialist councillor.
-They both had a public political profile and worked together, locally and nationally until her sudden death in 2012.
-Morrissey was also in her own right, a branch convenor for political organisations in Merseyside, as well as a Poor Law Guardian.
-Morrissey founded the Liverpool WSPU branch and imprisoned twice for suffragette activism.
+Born into a Catholic family, Mary Alice Connolly's brother became a priest.
+In 1891, Connolly married John Wolfe Tone Morrissey, who was elected as Liverpool's first socialist councillor.
+They both had a public political profile and worked together, locally and nationally until her sudden death in 1912.
+Morrissey was also, in her own right, a branch convenor for political organisations in Merseyside, as well as a Poor Law Guardian.
+She co-founded the Liverpool WSPU branch and was imprisoned twice for suffragette activism.

-Suffrage and Socialism
+Suffrage and socialism

 Morrissey was a socialist in the Independent Labour Party (ILP), a devout and active Catholic and also joined the movement for votes for women, firstly in the Liverpool Women's Suffrage Society (a branch of the National Union of Women's Suffrage Societies (NUWSS), the suffragists) in 1904.
 Morrissey quickly left that society, along with Dr Alice Ker, as Morrissey saw it as undemocratic and class led.
 Morrissey was forthright in criticising the lack of a campaign to go out and educate women across all areas of the city to be ready to use the vote.
-Morrissey went onto become a militant suffragette leader in starting up the Liverpool branch of the Women's Social and Political Union (WSPU), the suffragettes.
+Morrissey went onto become a militant suffragette leader in starting up, alongside Mabel Labouchere (who was branch secretary until 1907), the Liverpool branch of the Women's Social and Political Union (WSPU) the suffragettes.
 Morrissey was considered a friend of the WSPU leaders, the Pankhursts and Hannah Mitchell.
 However her public profile focussed on her role in the local labour movement, but The Labour Leader praised not her socialist fervour or strength of her case for female enfranchisement, but for her care for the 'creature comforts' of ILP potential recruits at the 'Socialist Socials' in the early 1900s.

 In 1906, Morrissey was among the women protesting and heckling during a speech by the then Liberal Prime Minister Sir Henry Campbell-Bannerman to an audience of around 6,000 at the Sun Hall.
 Morrissey and Patricia Woodlock also held large open outdoor meetings, but were less often invited to the more elite 'at home' drawing room discussions amongst middle-class women of WSPU.